a-zat/Continual-ML/README.md

 ## Main scripts
 - `RunActive` script to run the active model (clustering + OL)
 - `Frozen_model` script to run the frozen model (model and labeled dataset creation)
-- `Clustering4OL_implementation` script which presents three methods to implement k-mean clustering with coherent cathegories over time
+- `Clustering4OL_implementation` script which presents three methods to implement k-mean clustering for semi-supervised or unsupervised learning